Gunturuvenkatasubbarao/Group-8_ltts/Requirements/Detailed Requirement/Highlevelrequirements.md

 Agri Allied Occupation Documentation( in case of bullet repayment for agriculture customers).

-Bank statement of the last six months.
+Bank statement of the last six months

 Salary slips and form 16 (for salaried persons).